-- Swipe your finger across the screen in any direction to unlock and touch the Menu Key II.
+- Unlock the touch screen by dragging Slide up to unlock up and touch the Menu Quick Key ::.

-- 2. Touch Tools 🔯.
+- 2. Touch Tools 2.

 - 3. Touch Calculator.

-- 4. Enter the desired data.
+- 4 Enter the desired data

-- Touch the keypad to enter numbers.
+- Touch the keypad to enter numbers

-- Touch ... to enter decimals.
+- Touch to enter decimals.

 - Touch the corresponding touch keys to enter functions (+, -, x, ÷).

 - Touch AC to clear the entry.

-- Touch C to delete the last character entered. - Touch to select from more advanced functions. - Touch = to complete an equation.
+- Touch c to delete the last character entered. - Touch to select from more advanced functions. - Touch to complete an equation.

-8. Ez Tip Calculator
+6. Ez Tip Calculator